Naginreed/irl-cae_iOS-Mac/README.md

 <img src="https://github.com/Naginreed/irl-cae-setup/assets/71943093/2ec96f0e-5e8e-4693-a3cf-0f97a35c9f09" height="1000">

 > [!NOTE]
-> At first this looks pretty complicated, but we will go Step-by-Step with Pictures *(when available)* trough the whole Setup Process and explain alongside.
+> At first this looks pretty complicated, but we will go Step-by-Step with Pictures *(when available)* trough the whole Setup Process.
+> Yes there are completely free methods, but they need more technical expertise and if wrongly configured can be a security risk to your Home PC.
+> With this Method you don't open up any holes in your Security. *(OBS srt caller instead of listener on Home PC)*

 **Positives**